Funding guidance for early years initial teacher training (ITT) providers.

 All allocated funding is based on full-time places.
 A trainee is defined as full-time if their full-time equivalence (FTE) is more than 0.5.
 Trainees with an FTE of 0.5 or less will be classified as part-time.

 Trainees are funded for the number of days between the start date and the planned end date of their training (unless the trainee withdraws).
 This includes weekends and bank holidays.
-It also applies to trainees who start their training during the current academic year but aren’t due to complete until a later academic year.
+It also applies to trainees who start their training during the current academic year but are not due to complete until a later academic year.

 All training costs must be met from the funding provided by NCTL per trainee and additional fees cannot be charged.